AbelAlvarz/frontend_test/README.md

 # Carousel and NewsLetter Modal, technical test
 ***
 Application created to show technical skills, developing frontend web applications.
-Its main porpuse is show a NewsLetter subscriber, you can enter you email and you will be subscribed As this is a test application unfortunaly you will not get a welcome email.
+Its main porpuse is show a NewsLetter subscriber, you can enter you email and you will be subscribed.
+A the same time you can see a Carousel with auto slide.

-# IMPORTANT
+# Important!
 When you enter an email, and you subscribed, you will not get longer the Subscribe modal, due to you already are subscribed.
-If you want to prove other scenarios, don't add a valid email that includes '@''.' otherwise you should delete all the cache data to restart the subscription status.
+If you want to test other scenarios, don't add a valid email that includes '@''.' otherwise you should delete all the cache data to restart the subscription status.

+Once you enter you email and you Clicked Subscribe, you should check your email address, and by this reason I request you, Enter a valid email to check the full process, you can check your email and you should have  a welcome Email.

+Please take on count that, due to this is test project could be possible to have some error when sending email due to this is a free service and could have inconveniences.

 ### Test Application Online
 ***